 Child & Youth Services

-Outpatient care that focuses on meeting your child’s specific needs and identifying a long-term treatment plan through Dialectical Behavior Therapy (DBT) and Parent-Child Interaction Therapy (PCIT).
+Outpatient Services that focuses on meeting your child’s specific needs and identifying a long-term treatment plan through Dialectical Behavior Therapy (DBT) and Parent-Child Interaction Therapy (PCIT).

 Behavioral Health Rehabilitation Services designed to support at-risk children and encourage transition back to the community after an out-of-home placement.